 Below is a table listing the pros and cons of each ETF.
 Under each name, you will find all available tickers for accumulating and distributing versions in various currencies.
 The first flag represents the country where the asset manager's headquarters is located, and the second flag indicates the location of the index company's headquarters.

-Name | Pros & Cons | Verdict |
+| Name | Pros & Cons | Verdict |

 WEBN € WEBQ $ WEBG € PACW £ WEBK £ WEBJ $

-🇪🇺 🇫🇷 🇩🇪 | ✅ Pros: The cheapest All-World ETF in European markets.
+🇪🇺 🇫🇷 🇩🇪 | ✅ Pros: The cheapest physical All-World ETF in European markets.
 Uses an index from Solactive (a German provider), while most competitors use MSCI or FTSE.
 Amundi is Europe’s largest asset manager, giving it strong credibility.
 Amundi has a clear track record voting for sustainability initiatives in shareholder meetings.

-❌ Cons: Amundi’s acquisition of Lyxor has led to frequent ETF changes (TER adjustments, domicile shifts, and fund mergers).
-No long-term tracking history, making its tracking accuracy uncertain. | For European investors who want an ultra-low-cost All-World ETF, Amundi Prime All Country World (TER 0.07%) is the best option.
+❌ Cons: After Amundi’s acquisition of Lyxor there were multiple ETF changes (TER adjustments, domicile shifts, and fund mergers) in 2022 - 2024. | For European investors who want an ultra-low-cost All-World ETF, Amundi Prime All Country World (TER 0.07%) is the best option.
 While it lacks long-term tracking data, Amundi’s size and expertise make it a solid bet.
-The only reason to choose alternatives (like SPDR MSCI ACWI) would be if you prioritize a longer track record or higher liquidity over cost savings. | | SPDR MSCI All Country World
+The only reason to choose older alternatives would be if you prioritize a longer track record or higher liquidity over cost savings. | | SPDR MSCI All Country World

 SPYY € ACWI £ ACWE € ACWD $